RESEARCH STARTER

 Background

 The body’s immune system is responsible for recognizing toxins and other foreign substances that are not normal parts of the human body.
 Once these substances are recognized, the immune system initiates a variety of processes that fight off the invaders so the body does not come to any harm.
-Foreign substances can enter the body in a number of ways, such as through the mouth, nose, ears, and skin.
+Foreign substances can enter the body in a number of ways, such as through the mouth, nose, and skin.
 These substances can also enter the body through cuts and other injuries, and can be prevented by keeping wounds clean and covered.

 The immune system plays a crucial role in fighting disease, but sometimes the immune system’s normal functions react too much, too little, or inappropriately.
 When the immune system experiences these reactions to a foreign substance, a hypersensitivity reaction can develop.
 These reactions can cause injury and sometimes death.
-When antibodies are involved in hypersensitivity reactions, it is called an immediate hypersensitive reaction.
-When white blood cells called T lymphocytes are involved in a hypersensitivity reaction, it is called a delayed hypersensitive reaction.
+When antibodies are involved in hypersensitivity reactions, it is called an immediate hypersensitivity reaction.
+When white blood cells called T lymphocytes are involved in a hypersensitivity reaction, it is called a delayed hypersensitivity reaction.

 Overview